ykkimhgu/course-doc/c-programming/c-programming-review/creating-header-lib.md

 For this tutorial, we will create ;

 * Declare all your functions in `myNM_tutorial.h`

 * Define all your functions in `myNM_tutorial.c`

+* Include your library in main source`TU_createHeader_main.cpp`

+  > Don't worry about the file extension of *.cpp or *.c
+  >
+  > You can use either extension with Visual Studio for Numerical Programming course

+---

 ## Step 1.
 Workspace Folder

 ### Create local directory for programming